frictionlessdata/website-old/guides/point-location-data.md

 * Points are often represented by a longitude, latitude coordinate pair.
 There is much debate on [which value should go first](https://macwright.org/2015/03/23/geojson-second-bite.html#position) and [tools have their own preferences](https://macwright.org/lonlat/).
 * To keep things simple, you should use [digital degrees](https://en.wikipedia.org/wiki/Decimal_degrees) `-27.1944, 151.32660`, not [degrees, minutes, seconds](https://en.wikipedia.org/wiki/Latitude#Preliminaries) or Northing and Eastings `27.1944° S, 151.2660° E`.
 Explicitly stating the [axis-order](https://www.w3.org/TR/sdw-bp/#bp-crs) of coordinates is important so the data is located in the correct position.
 * Representing locations other than points in a CSV can be complicated as the shape is represented by many coordinate pairs that combine to make the shape (think joining the dots).
 * A coordinate pair is inadequate to accurately show a location on a map.
-You also need a [coordinate reference system](https://en.wikipedia.org/wiki/Spatial_reference_system) and a date.
+You also need a [coordinate reference system](https://en.wikipedia.org/wiki/Spatial_reference_system) and sometimes a date.
 * A coordinate reference system describes the [datum](https://en.wikipedia.org/wiki/Datum_(geodesy)), [geoid](https://en.wikipedia.org/wiki/Geoid), [coordinate system](https://en.wikipedia.org/wiki/Coordinate_system), and [map projection](https://en.wikipedia.org/wiki/Map_projection) of the location data.
 * Dates detailing when the location was recorded are also important because things change over time, e.g. the shape of an [electoral boundary](http://boundaries.ecq.qld.gov.au/have-your-say/the-final-determination), or the [location of a continent](http://www.icsm.gov.au/gda2020/index.html).

-The key information that must be provided to describe a point location is:
+The key information to describe a point location is a:

 * coordinate pair and their axis-order
 * coordinate reference system